kwiessle/webpack_starter/README.md

 ### master

-Compile and minimify final client assets in `./public`
+1) Compile and minimify final client assets in `./public`

+`npm run client-master`

+2) To get a preview of your compiled app please launch the backend server with the following commands

-`npm run master`
+`npm run server-master`